RealTschoegl/StockBot/README.md

 - [ ] Add backup values from other APIs

-- [ ] Use Tradier API for stock-prices

-- [ ] Change existing questions to jquery using AlloyUI
+- [ ] Make more questions for the Picker

 - [ ] Make defaults for values that take into account decimals and significant digits